-It’s a membership community that contains on-going training and support for people who want to build an location independent business around something they love.
+It’s a membership community that contains on-going training and support for people who want to do what they love.

-Before the Academy, I had courses, training, and books.
+Before the membership site, I had courses, training, and books.
 But I noticed a problem: People had information, but they didn’t always apply it.
 They were getting stuck somewhere.

 I couldn’t give everyone 1-on-1 support, but I wanted to do something.